Testing the cosmic distance duality relation using model-independent approach: Methodology

 \section{Methodology}

 In this section we describe the datasets employed and the methodology adopted to test the CDDR. \begin{itemize} \item \textbf{Baryon Acoustic Oscillations} (BAO): We use the recent Dark Energy Spectroscopic Instrument (DESI) data release 2~\cite{desi_2025}.
-The measurements we consider are $D_V/r_d$ (for BGS), $D_M/r_d$, $D_H/r_d$ and the correlations between them from different tracers for seven redshift bins - 0.295, 0.51, 0.71, 0.93, 1.32, 1.48, 2.33. $D_M(z)$ is the transverse comoving distance, $D_H(z)$ is the Hubble distance and $D_V(z)$ is the angle averaged distance, all normalized to the sound horizon at the drag epoch ($r_d$).
-Since cosmographic methods like Pad\'e and Taylor expansions are accurate only at low redshifts, they do not change early universe physics.
+The measurements we consider are $D_V/r_d$ (for BGS), $D_M/r_d$, $D_H/r_d$ and the correlations between them from different tracers for seven redshift bins centered around 0.295, 0.51, 0.71, 0.93, 1.32, 1.48, and 2.33. $D_M(z)$ is the transverse comoving distance, $D_H(z)$ is the Hubble distance and $D_V(z)$ is the angle averaged distance, all normalized to the sound horizon at the drag epoch ($r_d$).
+Since cosmography methods like Pad\'e and Taylor expansions are accurate only at low redshifts, they do not change early universe physics.
 Hence, in our analyses we consider a Planck-derived Gaussian prior on $r_d$ taken to be $\mathcal{N}(147.09, 0.26)$ Mpc~\cite{planck_2020}. \item \textbf{Cosmic Chronometers} (CC): Cosmic Chronometers directly measure the Hubble expansion rate $H(z)$ by using massive, passively evolving galaxies as cosmic clocks~\cite{jimenez_2002, borghi_2022}.
-Motivated by the concerns raised in Ref.~\cite{kjerrgren_2023}, we restrict our analysis to a subset of 15 data points~\cite{moresco_2012, moresco_2015, moresco_2016} for which full covariance information, including correlations and systematics, is available~\cite{moresco_2018, moresco_2020}. \item \textbf{Supernovae} (SNe): We use PantheonPlus (PP)~\cite{scolnic_2022} and Dark Energy Survey (DES) Y5 SNe~\cite{des_2024} samples in this work.
+Motivated by the concerns raised in Ref.~\cite{kjerrgren_2023}, we restrict our analysis to a subset of 15 data points~\cite{moresco_2012, moresco_2015, moresco_2016} for which the full covariance information, including correlations and systematics, is available~\cite{moresco_2018, moresco_2020}. \item \textbf{Supernovae} (SNe): We use PantheonPlus (PP)~\cite{scolnic_2022} and Dark Energy Survey (DES) Y5 SNe~\cite{des_2024} samples in this work.
 PP consists of 1701 light curves of 1550 distinct Type Ia SNe.
 We remove SNe for $z\lesssim0.01$ due to strong peculiar velocity dependence~\cite{brout_2022}.
 DESY5 consists of 1829 Type Ia SNe (1635 in the range $0.1 < z < 1.13$ and 194 external low-redshift sample spanning $0.025<z<0.1$).
-When using PP, we impose a uniform prior on the peak absolute magnitude: $M_B \in \mathcal{U}(-21, -18)$~\cite{chen_2024}.
+When using PP, we impose both a uniform prior on the peak absolute magnitude: $M_B \in \mathcal{U}(-21, -18)$~\cite{chen_2024} and a Gaussian prior $M_B \in \mathcal{N}(-19.253, 0.027)$ based on Cepheid calibration of Type Ia SNe based on SH0ES observations~\cite{shoes_2022}.
 For DESY5, $M_B$ is marginalized over so no prior is required in this case. \end{itemize}